Keeping children learning through play during Covid-19

 Impact and results

-With the Yidan Prize project funds, 5 paracounsellors and 25 facilitators were added to the team, and the project expanded to include a well-being intervention for fathers.
+With the Yidan Prize project funds, 5 paracounsellors and 25 facilitators were added to the team, reaching out to 1,800 children and their caregivers.
+And the project expanded to include a well-being intervention for fathers.

-A full closing report will follow this year, but interim updates demonstrate that children supported by the Pashe Acchi program have shown great developmental improvement, especially in physical, cognitive, language, and social emotional areas.
+Through the Pashe Acchi program, children have shown great developmental improvement, especially in physical, cognitive, language, and social-emotional areas.

 Stories